HexaCoreRepo/Modern-6/README.md

-# Glacier (BETA)
+# iOS 6 Retina (BETA)

-Here is where you'll download Glacier - my first theme - and its wallpapers!
+Here is where you'll download my iOS 6 Retina theme!
+This is my very first theme.

-Glacier brings depth and a true to life feel to all of your app icons while maintaining a minimalistic and colorful design.
-Stock iOS is flat and plain and is in need of a refresh.
-So, what are you waiting for?
-Go ahead and try out Glacier!
+No one has released there own HD iOS 6 theme in the past few years and I - among others - would like a new one.
+One that suits the high quality retina and OLED displays we have now.
+So, I have decided to make one myself!

-As of right now, Glacier icons are in Alpha.
-However, you can now download the Glacier wallpapers!
+As of right now, iOS icons are in Alpha.
+However, I plan to release the beta *very soon!*

 *I will release a beta when the theme is ready.*
 During the beta period, you should report any bugs that you come across.
 However, you can also put in requests for third party apps (App Store apps) as well.